remiscarlet/mmd-foo/projects/Alice_Cynical_Night_Plan/README.md

 ## History
+- 2021/07/22
+	- render.8-d - Remove "dolley off screen"s at ~0:35 and ~0:40.
+Fix non-true darkness on fadeouts caused by iklightrays.
+- 2021/07/21
+	- render.8-c - Oops didn't have `main.fx` on any of the credit pmxs.
+Adjust AL4 for readability on credits.
+Add blue petals to camera tilt in intro.
+Add lightrays and fogs to intro.
+Replace HW filter with RC filter.
+Increase exposure a bit in first ~30 seconds.
 - 2021/07/20
 	- render.8 - Add credits as 3d objects using Blender.
 	- render.8-a - Lots of material adjustments for credits text.
 Outline on, texture as blue concrete powder for titles and lapis lazuli for names, add toon01, set reflection ~103-105 (AL4).
 Reposition credits text and camera for better framing.